-Every salesperson and marketer wants to know, "When's the best time to send email?"
-We spend hours crafting our email campaigns and sales emails, creating copies and messages that we know will get a response—if they're seen.
+Every salesperson and marketer wants to know, "When is the best time to send email?"
+We spend hours crafting our email campaigns and sales emails, creating copy and messages that we know will get a response—if they're seen.
 We need our recipients to open our emails in order to engage.

 But so many emails go unseen, thanks to the sheer number of emails individuals receive daily.
 On any given day, our prospects are dealing with 100+ messages in their inboxes.
 Wouldn't it be nice to know that magic time to send, to optimize our chances of getting a response?

 Studies Don't Agree On the Ideal Time to Send

 Because email marketing works and because salespeople rely on email in an age of robust voicemail use, there have been hundreds of studies done on what time to send

 Mailchimp's most recent study says weekdays are much better than weekends, with Monday through Thursday being ideal.
 Yesware's most recent study shows that open and click rates are highest on Saturday and Sunday.
 GetResponse says you should send email in the afternoon.
 Lifehacker says you should send between 6:00 a.m. and 7:00 a.m.

 We've found through our own A/B testing on multiple client accounts that the answer is actually quite logical when you think about it: there is no one perfect time.
 The best time to send email is the time that's right for each individual.

 No one has the same email habits—we each develop our own.
 Some people check email when they first wake up at 5:30 a.m., reply when they get to the office, and then don't check it the rest of the day.
 Some people check email every hour, but don't really read and respond until 1:00 p.m. and then again at 5:00 p.m.
 Some people check email at lunchtime and send all their replies then.
 The range of email habits is endless.

 The Best Time to Send is When Each Individual Is Ready to Read and Respond